 Tiffany Canetta is a DevCom designer.
 She earned a bachelor’s degree in communications from The College at Brockport, and began organizing DevCom’s project processes in March 2009.
 She earned her master’s degree in graphic design from BU’s College of Fine Arts in 2014.
 Before joining Boston University, Tiffany worked as an event manager for Blitz Media in Needham, Mass., and as a traffic coordinator for the Syracuse, New York, advertising agency Eric Mower & Associates.

 Tiffany is responsible for designing and overseeing the production of many of DevCom’s print projects and online graphics, and for supervising the department’s graphic designer position.

-Jeff Cruikshank serves as the director of advancement communications, overseeing DevCom and Campaign New Media.
+Jeff Cruikshank serves as the executive director of advancement communications, stewardship and donor relations, and development-related events.
 A 1974 graduate of Amherst College and a 1987 graduate of the Harvard Business School’s Program for Management Development, he has produced communications for more than two dozen campaigns, ranging from million-dollar capital efforts to billion-dollar comprehensive campaigns.
 He has worked with DAR Vice President Scott Nichols on three previous campaigns, and also with several people in Scott’s senior leadership ranks.
 Before joining DAR in October, Jeff worked on a series of BU-related publications, including the public version of President Brown’s 2007 strategic plan and case statements for CFA, the BU School of Law, the BUSM student residence, and the Student Services project.

 He has also written a number of books, including The Man Who Sold America, a biography of advertising pioneer Albert Lasker, published by the Harvard Business Review Press in 2010.